-The Society extends particular thanks to the generosity of Dr Max and Mrs Margaret Richards for their support of the Prizes.
 The Biological Sciences (Non-human) prize and Earth Sciences Prize are also supported by the legacy of our previous Presidents, Edmund D Gill and Neil Archbold respectively.

 The category of Biomedical and Health Sciences includes the fields of Endocrinology, Epidemiology, Genetics, Human Physiology, Human Anatomy, Immunology, Medical Parasitology, Microbiology, Neurology, Nuclear Medicine, Pathology, Pharmacology, Radiology and related human sciences apart from clinical trials.